pygame-community/pygame-geometry/docs/geometry.rst

     collidepoint: Checks if the polygon collides with the given point.

+    add_vertex: Adds a vertex to the polygon.

+    remove_vertex: Removes a vertex from the polygon.

+    pop_vertex: Removes and returns a vertex from the polygon.

 Functions
 =========
 The geometry module also contains a number of standalone functions for performing operations